GLAO274/Simple-Cookie-Editor/README.md

 # Simple Cookie Editor

-A browser extension to view, edit, and manage cookies with security features.
+A browser extension created by Claude to view, edit, and manage cookies with security features.

 ## Features
 - View all cookies for any website